pyinfra-dev/pyinfra/docs/api/operations.rst

 .. code:: python

-    # Shell commands, simply represented by a string
+    # Shell commands, simply represented by a string OR the `StringCommand` class
     yield 'echo "Shell!"'
+    yield StringCommand('echo "Shell!"')

-    # File uploads represented by a tuple with where the first item is 'upload'
+    # File uploads represented by the `FileUploadCommand` class
-    yield ('upload', filename_or_io, remote_filename)
+    yield FileUploadCommand(filename_or_io, remote_filename)

-    # File downloads represented by a tuple with where the first item is 'download'
+    # File downloads represented by the `FileDownloadCommand` class
-    yield ('download', filename_or_io, remote_filename)
+    yield FileDownloadCommand(remote_filename, filename_or_io)

-    # Python functions represented by a tuple where the first item is a function
+    # Python functions represented by the `FunctionCommand` class
-    yield (function, args_list, kwargs_dict)
+    yield FunctionCommand(function, args_list, kwargs_dict)

-    # Additionally, commands can be wrapped in a dict, overriding sudo/sudo_user
+    # Additionally, commands can override some of the global arguments
-    yield {
+    yield StringCommand('echo "Shell!"', sudo=True)
-        'command': 'echo "Shell!"',
-        'sudo': True
-    }

 Example: managing files
 ~~~~~~~~~~~~~~~~~~~~~~~